-Senate Bill No. [number], introduced by D. Emrich at the request of the Senate Select Committee on Judicial Oversight and Reform, aims to eliminate the original jurisdiction of the Supreme Court, except for writs of habeas corpus.
-The bill amends Section 13-27-605 of the Montana Code Annotated (MCA) to transfer the review of ballot measures from the Supreme Court to the district court.
-Specifically, it allows proponents and opponents of statewide ballot issues to challenge the adequacy of ballot statements and the attorney general's legal sufficiency determinations in district court, rather than the Supreme Court.
-The bill also repeals Section 3-2-202, which pertains to original jurisdiction and review of ballot statements.
+Senate Bill No. [insert bill number] aims to eliminate the original jurisdiction of the Montana Supreme Court, except for writs of habeas corpus, and establishes district court review for ballot measures.
+The bill amends Section 13-27-605 of the Montana Code Annotated (MCA) to allow proponents and opponents of statewide ballot issues to file original proceedings in district court instead of the Supreme Court when challenging the adequacy of ballot statements or the attorney general's legal sufficiency determinations.
+The bill also repeals Section 3-2-202, which previously addressed original jurisdiction for reviewing ballot statements.

-Additionally, the bill establishes that decisions made by the district court regarding ballot statements and legal sufficiency determinations can be appealed to the Supreme Court.
-It specifies that if the district court finds that the attorney general's determination is incorrect, the issue may not appear on the ballot unless ordered by the Supreme Court.
-The bill includes provisions for the immediate effect of the act upon passage and approval.
+The amended language specifies that district court decisions regarding ballot statements and legal sufficiency determinations are appealable to the Supreme Court, ensuring a pathway for further review.
+Additionally, the bill clarifies that if the district court finds the attorney general's determination incorrect, any supporting petitions may be rendered void unless otherwise ordered by the Supreme Court.
+The act is set to take effect immediately upon passage and approval.

 SB0013_1(1): 13-27-605